2022 Sectional Championship Tournament Host Requirements

 The tournament director has the option of providing trophies or other awards to the top teams and individuals.
 NAQT prefers SCTs that provide prizes, but does not expect them to be lavish.

 SCTs may not close their fields until seven days before the tournament.
 If a tournament director does not have the resources to handle the number of teams that wish to play (even with the potential assistance of NAQT personnel and equipment), alternatives will be sought.
-As the SCT is the sole method of qualifying for the ICT, it is important that no team (even multiple teams from the same school) be turned away.
 Teams who attempt to register fewer than seven days before the tournament may be accepted or rejected at the tournament director’s discretion.

-Tournament directors must make a full announcement including contact information, tentative schedule, suggested lodging, tournament location, fees, special events, and any other relevant information by January 10, 2020 on the Quizbowl Resource Center’s Collegiate Announcements forum and by email to likely attendees.
+Tournament directors must make a full announcement including contact information, tentative schedule, suggested lodging (for in-person tournaments), tournament location/setting, fees, and any other relevant information by January 5, 2022 on the Quizbowl Resource Center’s Collegiate Announcements forum and by email to likely attendees.

 During the Tournament

 SCTs are expected to run an initial rules meeting that covers, at a bare minimum, the eligibility requirements for Undergraduate and Division II titles, the location and date of the Intercollegiate Championship Tournament, the qualification procedures, and the ways to contact NAQT with questions, problems, or comments.
 There should also be a period during which questions about the format, rules, and other issues may be asked and answered.